Phineas/lanyard/README.md

 1. Keys and values can only be strings
 2. Values can be 30,000 characters maximum
-3. Keys must be alphanumeric (a-zA-Z0-9) and 255 characters max length
+3. Keys must contain only letters, numbers, and underscores (a-zA-Z0-9) and be at most 255 characters long
 4. Your user can have a maximum of 512 key->value pairs linked

 #### Getting an API Key